christianwach/comment-tagger/README.md

 Comment Tagger
 ==============

 The *Comment Tagger* plugin lets logged-in readers tag comments.
-The plugin is intended to work with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can (with some effort) be used elsewhere.
+The plugin is intended to work with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can (with some effort) be used with other themes.
 Please bear in mind that this plugin is at an early stage of development.

+If you visit a Comment Tag Archive page and get a "Page Not Found" message, visit your Permalinks Settings page to refresh the WordPress rewrite rules.

 ## Installation ##